- For Researchers

 American Institute of Physics (AIP)

-The agreement gives authors of participating institutions the right to publish open access free of charge in 25 hybrid journals from AIP Journals.
+The agreement gives authors the right to publish open access free of charge in 25 hybrid journals from AIP Journals.

 https://publishing.aip.org/resources/researchers/open-science/read-and-publish/authors/